 Over to you

-Have you got any tips for keeping bugs and insects out of your caravan or motorhome that you’d like to share with other owners?
-We’d love to read them – simply comment in the box below.
+Do you have any tried-and-tested tips for keeping insects out of your caravan, campervan or motorhome?
+We’d love to hear them.
+Share your suggestions in the comments below.

 This year we’ve bought a couple ultra sonic insect repellent plugs and a 60 hour defuser with citronella in it, as were off on the euro tunnel for the whole of September.
 Travelling.
 We went over for the whole of June and first time ever we had lots of bites, due to very mild winter and damp spring apparently in Luxembourg.